ontoligent/polo/README.md

 model is just the unit of text you are analyzing, which may be a paragraph or any other text segment, and not necessarily a stand-alone document.
 The extra stopwords file is called `extra-stopwords.txt` and contains stopwords beyond those used by MALLET itself.
+Note that the stopwords file must exist, even if it is empty, and it must be named as listed here.
+Ditto for the corpus file (although it better have some content, right?)
 * A **trials durectory**, which contains subdirectories for each of your topic model trials.
 Each time you want to run a trial, you create a subdirectory -- say `trial1` -- and then put an entry for that trial